Roy Smiles is a playwright and singer songwriter from West London. He is also an occasional actor.

 He is the author of twenty four produced stage plays.
 He has had plays staged in the UK, US, Australia, South Africa, New Zealand, Israel, Czech Republic and Sweden.

-As a singer-songwriter his first album Drunks & Dreamers was released in March 2011.
-His second album Time's Moving On was released in August 2012.
-His third album Seize The Day was released in June 2013, all on Red Admiral Records.
-His fourth album Autumn Song was released by Native Records in January 2014.
-A fifth internet only album: Fools & Angels was released on Bandcamp/Grooveshark in February 2014.
+As a songwriter his first album Drunks & Dreamers was released by Red Admiral Records in March 2011.
+His second album Time's Moving On was released by Red Admiral Records in August 2012.
+His third album Seize The Day is to be released by Red Admiral Records in June 2013.

 As an actor he played the character of Itzak Heller in Roman Polanski's Oscar winning film The Pianist.